craighulme/gmodstore-fingerprinting/README.md

 ## I never intended for public use so code is really messy
 ## do not recommend using this in production servers
+## you're free to use but it'd be cool to know who is using it so let me know!

 # Usage:
 in your gmod Client lua code include